marians/audiocalc/README.md

 audiocalc
 =========

-A few audio/sound calculation tools for Python.
+A few audio/sound calculation utilities for Python.

 Caution: I am not a sound engineer.
 This comes without any sort of guarantee.
 See file "LICENSE" for details.